-There will be 10 points (out of 100) deducted for late submission of assignments.
+There will be 10 points (out of 100) deducted for each day of late submission of assignments.
 Assignments will no longer be accepted 3 days after the deadline and would afterwords count as an F.

 How to submit your electronic files